Last modified: March 11, 2025

 II.
 Non-Uniform Memory Access (NUMA)

-Here's a summary table that outlines the relevance of shared memory, UMA, NUMA, SIMD, and MIMD to both CPUs and GPUs:
+Below is a table that outlines the relevance of Shared Memory, UMA, NUMA, SIMD, and MIMD for both CPUs and GPUs:

 Concept CPUs GPUs